Showing posts with label Sissy Spacek. Show all posts

 Janice Rule as Willie Hart

 Altman claimed that much of the basic structure of this genuinely mesmerizing discourse on identity theft came to him in a dream.
-And there is little reason to doubt the assertion given that 3 Women unfolds in the same shifting rhythms and fluid, non-linear logic of a dream half-remembered.
+There is little reason to doubt this assertion, given that 3 Women unfolds in the same shifting rhythms and fluid, non-linear logic of a dream half-remembered.

 Altman regular Shelley Duvall plays Millie Lammoreaux, the Palm Springs femme non-fatale of the Purple Sage Apartments: a garishly mauve modernist complex that looks to have sprouted out of the ground like a cactus flower in the flat, arid landscape of the desert.
 Millie is an attendant at a spa for the elderly and fancies herself an irresistible man-trap.

-Oblivious to the fact that to most everyone, she is either invisible or insufferable, Millie floats on a lemon-colored cloud of delusion fueled by romantic longing and women's magazine clichés.
+Oblivious to the fact that to almost everyone, she is either invisible or insufferable, Millie blithely floats around on a lemon-colored cloud of delusion fueled by romantic longing and women's magazine clichés.

 The lone dissenting voice is that of Pinky Rose (Sissy Spacek), the childlike, slightly spooky new spa employee who sees in Millie "The most perfect person I've ever met."